-On Saturday, May 20, 2017 at 9 a.m. at the Thomas M. Ryan Center, Pulitzer Prize winning Boston Globe Columnist and Associate Editor Thomas Farragher, a 1977 URI journalism graduate, will address the students who will receive their graduate degrees that morning.
+On Saturday, May 20, 2017 at 9 a.m. at the Thomas M. Ryan Center, Pulitzer Prize winning Boston Globe Columnist and Associate Editor Thomas Farragher, a 1977 graduate of URI’s Harrington School of Communication and Media, will address the students who will receive their graduate degrees that morning.
 Duthiers and Farragher will receive the Doctor of Humane Letters, Honoris Causa at the main ceremony on Sunday.

 “As we mark The University of Rhode Island’s 125th Anniversary and celebrate the success of our newest graduates, we are privileged to present the University’s highest honor, the Honorary Doctorate degree, to stellar accomplished graduates, such as Vladimir Duthiers and Thomas Farragher,” said URI President David M. Dooley.
 “We are proud to have this unique opportunity to recognize these individuals for their achievements and lasting contributions to the University of Rhode Island, the State of Rhode Island, the nation, and the world.”

 In addition to Duthiers and Farragher, the University will present honorary doctoral degrees to: Executive Director of the State of Rhode Island’s Tomaquag Indian Museum Lorén Spears ’89; a renowned economist, professor, composer and author Alfred J. Tella ’55; and a visionary leader in higher education, University of Rhode Island President Emeritus Robert L. Carothers.